Table of Contents

-You decided to set up a company and chose the legal status of your future company.
-But you still need to choose the most suitable form for your project.
+You have decided to set up a business and have chosen the legal status of your future company.
+However, you still need to select the most appropriate form for your project.
 This choice is essential for the future of your business.
-Do not hesitate to seek assistance in this process of setting up a company, from experts such as notaries, lawyers, jurists, accountants, tax specialists, auditors, etc.
+Do not hesitate to seek assistance from experts such as a notary or an accountant.

-- An SRL may be formed by one or more persons.
+• An SRL may be established by one or more individuals.

-The public limited company is a form of company primarily chosen by large companies, but it is also chosen by SMEs.
-It is preferable if there is a large capital requirement, as it can call on new external capital or attract public savings.
-It, therefore, allows the company to grow quickly.
+The public company (SA) is a form of company primarily chosen by large corporations, although it is also used by SMEs.
+It is preferable for companies with substantial capital requirements, as it can call on new outside capital.
+Therefore, it allows the company to grow rapidly.

-- The public limited company is a form of company that is mainly focused on the contribution of capital by shareholders.
+• The public company (SA) is a form of company that is mainly based on the contribution of capital by shareholders.

-- This form of commercial company has the advantage of offering a complete separation between the company and its shareholders.
-Their liability is, therefore, limited to their contribution.
-The securities are, as a general rule, easily transferable and without limitation.
-So, it is a form of company that has less of a family business character.
+• This form of commercial company has the advantage of offering a complete separation between the company and its shareholders.
+Their liability is therefore limited to their contribution.
+As a general rule, shares are easily transferable without restriction.
+It therefore is a form of company that has less of a family business character.

-- This form of company must be incorporated by notarial deed.
-It requires a minimum capital of 61,500 euros - yet few entrepreneurs have such a sum at their disposal when they start their business.
+• This form of company must be incorporated by notarial deed.
+It requires a minimum capital of 61,500 euros.
+However, few entrepreneurs have such an amount at their disposal when they launch their business.
 Moreover, the administrative management of such a company is relatively cumbersome for small structures.

-An SC is a form of company that is formed by a minimum of three founders.
-The SC offers limited liability: shareholders are liable only up to the amount of their contribution.
-Moreover, in the event that the planned entrepreneurial project is integrated into the social economy sector, the cooperative form is the only one that authorises the application for approval as a "social enterprise", subject to compliance with certain conditions.
+A SC is a form of company that requires a minimum of three founders.
+The SC offers limited liability, where shareholders are liable only up to the amount of their contribution.

 More information on cooperative societies.